citp/privacy-policy-historical/i/in/inv/investmentnetwork.in.md

 ## Sponsor Sites

-www.investmentnetwork.in provides links to third party sponsors.
+www.angelinvestmentnetwork.co.uk provides links to third party sponsors.
 These sponsors are independent of this site and regulated by their own policies and procedures.

-If you have any questions or concerns regarding privacy, please do not hesitate to contact us at admin@investmentnetwork.in and expect a prompt response to any issues you may have.
+If you have any questions or concerns regarding privacy, please do not hesitate to contact us at info@angelinvestmentnetwork.co.uk and expect a prompt response to any issues you may have.